jantari/ClickableMenus/README.md

 # Clickable Menus for PowerShell

-A PowerShell module to create very simple but mouse-clickable menus in the PowerShell console.
+A proof of concept PowerShell module to create very simple but mouse-clickable menus in the PowerShell console.

 ![Example showcasing clickable menu](headerGIF.gif "Example of a clickable menu")